TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

   - :Directory: :file:`typo3/`
     :Description:
       TYPO3 Backend directory.
-This directory contains most of the files coming with the TYPO3 Core.
+This directory contains most of the files coming with the `TYPO3 Core`:pn:.
 The files are arranged logically in the different system extensions in the :file:`sysext/` directory, according to the application area of the particular file.
 For example, the ":code:`frontend`" extension amongst other things contains the